LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Methodology

 \subsection{Overview}

 In this section, we present an overview of our proposed framework in Figure~\ref{fig:Overview}.
-To address the imbalance issue, we first propose the \textbf{Transferable Item Augmenter} to generate samples in one domain by learning the information from the other domain.
-Then, by leveraging the designed noise filter and insertion procedure, we can get the balanced interaction sequence in each domain, \ie ${S}_{aug}^{A}$ and ${S}_{aug}^{B}$.
-After that, a \textbf{Dual-phase Training Framework} is introduced to empower the domain-specific threads with a domain-shared background to address the transition issue.
+To address the domain imbalance issue, we first propose the \textbf{Transferable Item Augmenter} to generate samples from one domain by learning from the other domain.
+Then, by leveraging the designed noise filter and insertion procedure, we can obtain balanced interaction sequences in each domain, \ie, ${S}_{aug}^{A}$ and ${S}_{aug}^{B}$.
+After that, a \textbf{Dual-phase Training Framework} is introduced to empower the domain-specific threads with a domain-shared background to address the domain transition issue.
 It first pre-trains the base model with mixed interaction embedding sequence $\mathcal{E}_{aug}$ in the stage of \textbf{Global Pre-training}, then gradually learns the individual embedding sequence, \ie $\mathcal{E}_{aug}^A$ and $\mathcal{E}_{aug}^B$, in the \textbf{Domain Fine-tuning} stage to derive the final next-item prediction for both domains.
-At last, we introduce the \textbf{Domain-aware Profiling} to alleviate the problem that naive LLMs profiling brings.
-Leveraging a clustering process, the mixed interaction sequence can be grouped and divided into $S_{g_i}^A$ and $S_{g_i}^B$.
+At last, we introduce \textbf{Domain-aware Profiling} to alleviate the problems naive LLM profiling causes.
+Using a clustering process, the mixed interaction sequence can be grouped into $S_{g_i}^A$ and $S_{g_i}^B$.
 Then, we perform a summarize-reform-analyze pipeline to generate fine-grained textual profiles for users.
-By leveraging LLMs as an encoder, we can acquire the final user preference $\mathbf{\tilde{p}}$, which will be injected into the dual-phase training framework to construct the loss $\mathcal{L}_{align}$.
+By leveraging LLMs as encoders, we can obtain the final user preference $\mathbf{\tilde{p}}$, which is then injected into the dual-phase training framework to construct the loss $\mathcal{L}_{align}$.